-Following consummation of the Agri-Energy acquisition in September 2010, we recorded revenue from the sale of ethanol and related products through commencement of startup isobutanol production in May 2012.
-We have not shipped significant quantities of ethanol and related products since May 2012.
-Revenue from the sale of ethanol, hydrocarbons or excess corn inventory is recognized when all of the following criteria are satisfied: persuasive evidence of an arrangement exists; risk of loss and title transfer to the customer; the price is fixed or determinable; and collectability is reasonably assured.
+Following our acquisition of Agri-Energy on September 22, 2010, we have primarily derived revenue from the sale of ethanol, distiller's grains and other related products produced as part of the ethanol production process at the Agri-Energy Facility.
+The production of ethanol alone is not our intended business and our future strategy is expected to depend on our ability to produce and market isobutanol and products derived from isobutanol.
+Revenue from the sale of ethanol, hydrocarbons or excess corn inventory is recognized when all of the following criteria are satisfied: persuasive evidence of an arrangement exists; risk of loss and title is transferred to the customer; the price is fixed or determinable; and collectability is reasonably assured.
 Ethanol and related products are generally shipped free on board shipping point.
 Collectability of revenue is reasonably assured based on historical evidence of collectability between us and our customers.